Staying safe online: parental control software

-Additionally, ISP level blocks, against sites such as The Pirate Bay and Newsbin2, have recently started being implemented.
+Additionally, the UK High Court has begun ordering the implementation of ISP level blocks, against sites such as The Pirate Bay and Newsbin2.

-It's one of the things to think about when considering the download allowance your broadband deal needs to have, alongside factors such as:
+It's one of the things to think about when considering whether your broadband deal should be unlimited or come with a data limit, alongside factors such as:

 Find out more about usage allowances on downloads in our article here.

-In late 2011, many sources reported that the 'big four' ISPs - BT, TalkTalk, Sky and Virgin Media - had promised that new users would have to 'opt-in' to be able to view adult content when they took out a new broadband contract.
+Beginning in late 2011, many sources reported that the "big four" ISPs - BT, TalkTalk, Sky and Virgin Media - would be made to start asking new customers to "opt in" to be able to view adult content when they took out a new broadband contract.

-The issue is still being fiercely debated, as we cover here in more detail.
+This issue is still being fiercely debated in the media and even among the ISPs.
+We cover it here in more detail.